Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 @endverbatim

 ### Documenting C/C++ sources

 It is very desirable to put comments in the C/C++ sources of the package/class.

-They should be detailed enough to allow any person to understand what does each part of code, and get familiar with it.
+They should be detailed enough to allow any person to understand what each part of code does.

-It is recommended to comment all static functions (like methods in headers), and at least each 10-100 lines of the function bodies.
+It is recommended to comment all static functions (like methods in headers), and to insert at least one comment per each 10-100 lines in the function body.

-There are also some rules that define how comments should be formatted, see section "Formatting Rules".
+There are also some rules that define how comments should be formatted, see <a href="#occt_coding_rules_3">Formatting Rules</a>.

-Following these rules is important for good comprehension of the comments;
-moreover it makes possible to automatically generate user-oriented documentation directly from commented sources.
+Following these rules is important for good comprehension of the comments.
+Moreover, this approach  allows automatically generating user-oriented documentation directly from the commented sources.

-@section OCCT_RULES_SECTION_5 Application design
+@section occt_coding_rules_5 Application design

-The following set of rules defines the common style which should be applied by any developer contributing to the open source.
+The following rules define the common style, which should be applied by any developer contributing to the open source.

-### Allow for possible inheritance
+### Allow possible inheritance

 Try to design general classes (objects) keeping possible inheritance in mind.
-This rule means that making possible extensions of your class the user should not encounter with problems of private implementations.
+This rule means that the user who makes possible extensions of your class should not encounter problems of private implementation.
 Try to use protected members and virtual methods wherever you expect extensions in the future.

 ### Avoid friend declarations

-Avoid using 'friend' classes or functions except some specific cases (ex., iteration) 'Friend' declarations increase coupling.
+Avoid using 'friend' classes or functions except for some specific cases (for example, iteration) 'Friend' declarations increase coupling.

 ### Set/get methods

 Avoid providing set/get methods for all fields of the class.
 Intensive set/get functions break down encapsulation.

 ### Hiding virtual functions [MANDATORY]

 Avoid hiding a base class virtual function by a redefined function with a different signature.
 Most of the compilers issue warning on this.

 ### Avoid mixing error reporting strategies

-Try not to mix different error indication/handling strategies (exceptions or returned values) on the same level of an application.
+Try not to mix different error indication/handling strategies (exceptions or returned values) on the same application level.

 ### Minimize compiler warnings [MANDATORY]

 When compiling the source pay attention to and try to minimize compiler warnings.

-### Avoid unnecessary inclusion
+### Avoid unnecessary inclusions

-Try to minimize compilation dependencies by removing unnecessary inclusion.
+Try to minimize compilation dependencies by removing unnecessary inclusions.

-@section OCCT_RULES_SECTION_6 General C/C++ rules
+@section occt_coding_rules_6 General C/C++ rules

-This section defines rules for writing portable and maintainable C/C++ source code.
+This section defines the rules for writing a portable and maintainable C/C++ source code.

 ### Wrapping of global variables [MANDATORY]

-Use package or class methods returning reference to wrap global variables to reduces possible name space conflicts.
+Use package or class methods returning reference to wrap global variables to reduce possible name space conflicts.

 ### Avoid private members

-Use 'protected' members instead of 'private' wherever reasonable to enable future extensions.
+Use *protected* members instead of *private* wherever reasonable to enable future extensions.
-Use 'private' fields if future extensions should be disabled.
+Use *private* fields if future extensions should be disabled.

 ### Constants and inlines over defines [MANDATORY]

 Use constant variables (const) and inline functions instead of defines (#define).

 ### Avoid explicit numerical values [MANDATORY]

 Avoid usage of explicit numeric values.
 Use named constants and enumerations instead.
-Magic numbers are badly to read and maintain.
+Numbers produce difficulties for reading and maintenance.

 ### Three mandatory methods

-A class with any of (destructor, assignment operator, copy constructor) usually needs all of them.
+If a class has a destructor, an assignment operator or a copy constructor, it usually needs the other two methods.

 ### Virtual destructor

 A class with virtual function(s) ought to have a virtual destructor.

 ### Default parameter value

 Do not redefine a default parameter value in an inherited function.

 ### Use const modifier

-Use const modifier wherever possible (functions parameters, return values etc.)
+Use *const* modifier wherever possible (functions parameters, return values, etc.)

 ### Usage of goto [MANDATORY]
-Avoid goto statement except the cases where it is really needed.
+Avoid *goto* statement unless it is really needed.

 ### Declaring variable in for() header

-Declaring cycle variable in the header of the for() statement if not used out of cycle.
+Declare a cycle variable in the header of the *for()* statement if not used out of cycle.

 ~~~~~{.cpp}
 Standard_Real aMinDist = Precision::Infinite();